smith-sj/27/README.md

 ## About

-Twenty-seven was created with the goal of making a fun and challenging game that could be played on ink & paper, but also played online as a simple free game.
+Twenty-seven was created with the goal of making a fun and challenging game that could be played on ink & paper, but also online, as a simple free game.
 It's quite similar to other 3D variations of Naughts & Crosses, with the unique characteristic of being points-based, making for longer and more complex gameplay.

 ## How to play